 Understanding What a Fearful Avoidant Is

-To understand the concept of fearful avoidant attachment, learning about the different attachment styles is essential.
+Learning about the different attachment styles is essential to understand the concept of fearful avoidant attachment.
 There are four primary attachment styles: secure attachment, avoidant attachment, anxious attachment, and fearful-avoidant attachment.
 Your attachment style develops during childhood based on your relationship with primary caregivers and early life experiences.

 Secure attachment is the healthiest of the attachment styles and occurs when your caregivers provide a supportive and nurturing environment.
 You feel safe and secure in relationships, knowing you can trust and rely on your partner.